csc7/PP4_CI_WQCS/README.md

 - MDN Web Docs Moz://a;
     - ...

+- OpenWeatherMap:

+    - ADFSD

 - Stack Overflow:

     - To reverse the order of columns after a specific Bootstrap breakpoint: https://stackoverflow.com/questions/50768176/order-div-breakpoint-mobile-bootstrap-4?noredirect=1&lq=1; accessed on December 7th, 2021, at 08:30.

+    - To solve "Define" errors by loading ArcGIS and Dojo JS at the end: https://stackoverflow.com/questions/16600063/dojo-1-9-build-multipledefine-error-while-loading-locale; accessed on December 7th, 2021, at 05:50.

 - W3C®.
 Copyright © 2021 W3C ® (MIT, ERCIM, Keio, Beihang):
     - How to introduce author in anchor element: https://www.w3.org/TR/2011/WD-html5-author-20110809/the-link-element.html, accessed on August 4th, 2021, at 00:06.